[ how to apply ]

 - What are your present plans for a career?

-- State clearly and fully your reasons for wishing admission to DMA program at Yale.
+- State clearly and fully your reasons for pursuing admission to the D.M.A. program at Yale.

 - Please list any additional information that you feel is pertinent regarding other dimensions of your musical background about which the Yale faculty may not be aware (e.g. concert appearances, previous scholarships, national or international competitions, etc.).

-In addition to passing the live audition (audition invitations are made in January), D.M.A. applicants must pass an ENTRANCE EXAM (offered on Saturday, February 25, 2017 only) and A MUSICIANSHIP EXAM & PROFICIENCY EXAMS (offered on Friday, February 24, 2017 only).
+In addition to passing the live audition (audition invitations are sent out in January), D.M.A. applicants must pass an ENTRANCE EXAM (offered on Saturday, February 29, 2020 only), and take a MUSICIANSHIP EXAM and PROFICIENCY ASSESSMENTS (offered on Friday, February 28, 2020 only).
 Applicants must be present on both days.
 The entrance exam contains four sections:

 - Listening and Score Identification